Do the preparation task first. Then read the article and do the exercise.

 It can be very difficult for people around you to support what you do.
 Grandparents can be upset if they don’t understand what you’re saying to their grandchild and worry that they will never be able to communicate with them.
 This is of course highly unlikely and you should stick to your guns.

 Another problem we have encountered was when our daughter refused to listen to either of us.
-A psychologist advised us that as there wasn’t a common language at home between the parents and child and so I should stop speaking English and spend the weekend speaking only in French.
+A psychologist advised us that as there wasn’t a common language at home between the parents and child, I should stop speaking English and spend the weekend speaking only in French.
 Thankfully I decided to ignore this piece of advice and persisted with my English!

 International Mother Language Day

-21st February 2000 saw the first Mother Language Day celebrated internationally.
+The first Mother Language Day was celebrated internationally on 21 February 2000.
 However the importance of this date originated in Bangladesh where in 1952 a handful of students, now known as language martyrs, were killed in demonstrations defending Bangla, their mother language.
-In 1999 UNESCO decided to take this cause onto an international scale in order to encourage cultural diversity and worldwide tolerance.
+In 1999 UNESCO decided to take this cause to an international scale in order to encourage cultural diversity and worldwide tolerance.

 It’s essential that we limit alienation throughout the world.
 By speaking other languages as well as your own, or having two or more mother languages, you can contribute to the creation of a global community.
 My contribution to this multilingual community is exposing my children to varied cultures and languages, maintaining their mother language, while trying to learn the language of the people around me.
 Although with my ten or so words of Mandarin I am far from being multilingual!